Paul-J-Company/Systems-Design/README.md

-These are introductory notes about the subject and is meant to get someone not familiar<br> with System Design "up to speed" on the latest terminology, techologies and techiques.
+These are introductory notes about the subject and is meant to get someone not familiar<br> with System Design "up to speed" on the latest terminology, techologies and techniques.

 It also serves the purpose as my System Design site for my home lab.<br>
 So the examples you see, like:<br>